Toscaro/portfolio/README.md

-# games-integration
+# Portfolio
-This repo is a study about Next.js with an integration to other API`s.
+This repo is a study about Next.js and vercel, creating my own portfolio for test :)